dashpay/docs/wallets/dashcore/interface.rst

 These icons show the synchronization status of Dash Core with the network.
-Once synchronization is complete, the refresh icon will become a blue tick.
+Once synchronization is complete, the refresh icon will become a green tick.

 ..  image:: img/hd.png
    :scale: 50 %
    :align: left

-These icons indicate whether your wallet is running in hierarchical deterministic (HD) mode or standard mode.
+This icon appears when your wallet is running in hierarchical deterministic (HD) mode.

 The Options Dialog